Micro Blog

 hugo

-could paginate any range of data, but this is probably outside of the
+could paginate relative to any layout position, but this is probably outside of the

 scope of hugo's